” I must have flowers, always and always”. – Claude Monet

 The rare beauty of the Brahmakamal

 The Brahma Kamal is considered to be the most revered of the Himalayan flowers.
 The flowers grow during the monsoon and can be found in high-altitude places like The Valley of Flowers and Hemkund Sahib.
-The flowerheads of Brahma Kamal are purple in colour, but they are well hidden from view by layers of yellowish green, papery bracts which provides the necessary protection from cold
+The flowerheads of Brahma Kamal are purple in colour, but they are well hidden from view by layers of yellowish-green, papery bracts which provide the necessary protection from the cold

 mountain environment.
-These gorgeous looking flowers come with an awful smell and that is why they are not brought at home.
+These gorgeous-looking flowers come with an awful smell and that is why they are not brought home.
 A postal stamp was issued by the Indian Postal Department to commemorate this flower.